cmdr-editor/cmdr/README.md

 ## Description

-CMDR is a mappings editor for NI Traktor Pro.
-It runs in Windows and is an alternative to [Xtrememapping](https://www.xtrememapping.com).\
+CMDR is a TSI mappings editor for NI Traktor Pro.
+It supports TP3.3 and specific controllers like S4MK3.

-Use it to edit TSI files with basic features that are missing in the built-in Controller Manager:
+Use CMDR to edit TSI files with basic features missing in Traktor's Controller Manager:
 * Copy-Paste
 * Mass-Edit
-* Automation
+* MAss-Automation
 * plus much more ([Full Changelog](docs/development/Change_Log.md))

+CMDR is a Windows application, but there are several ways to [run it in you macOS](docs/running_on_macos.md).

 ## Download and Installation